udacity/github-copilot-python/README.md

 - Add a check puzzle button that checks the current state of the board against the solution.
 - User should get immediate feedback on their input, such as highlighting invalid entries.
 - Top 10 scores should be saved in local storage and displayed on the page with the user's name, time taken, hints used, and difficulty level.
-- use either modular CSS or a framework like Tailwind CSS for styling.
 - The game should be responsive and work well on both desktop and mobile devices.
 - UI colors should be visually appealing and accessible.
 - Completed and correct puzzles should display a congratulatory message with the time taken and hints used and ask for the user's name for Top 10 times.